anikachristopher/meal_time/README.md

 # MealTime

 Welcome to Meal Time Command Line Interface!
-This application provides the user with a directory of meals by category.
-There are 28 categories in total and with a simple entry of number choice, users are displayed detailed information about the category.
+This application provides the user with a directory of meals by category which they can select from to view more information.

+To